- Increasing pressure on the brain, usually from hydrocephalus

 - Disrupting hormone production by the pituitary gland

-- Damaging the optic nerve
+- Pressure or damage to the optic nerve

-Craniopharyngioma causes symptoms in the following ways:
+Craniopharyngioma causes symptoms by:

 Behavioral and learning problems may be present.